HassellHoff/Datastory/index.md

 <img width="787" alt="Screenshot 2021-12-16 at 0 53 33" src="https://user-images.githubusercontent.com/92207222/146277634-dd383f9b-d49d-4fb2-9280-5216e70996ac.png">
 ***Figure 2:*** Classification results of the quotes

 The quotes were split into separate words and each word was classified using the Textblob pre-trained model that can give them a value between [1, -1] based on their objectivity or subjectivity.
 If the value is in range [1, 0] the word had a subjective nature and if the value generated from Texblob is in between [0, -1] it has a more objective nature.
 This tokenizing method is needed in further analysis, because it enables us to give weight to different words that Elon Musk used in quotes.
+Because of this we can now summarize a value for each quote that consists of words with different integer values from -1 to 1.

 <img width="1661" alt="Screenshot 2021-12-16 at 11 16 07" src="https://user-images.githubusercontent.com/92207222/146342895-e4ce48b8-0772-40a5-a414-9d50ddaffce6.png">
 ***Figure 3:*** Comparison results between the two pre-trained models Textblob and Vader

 We can see that both analysis indicate similar results.
 The quotes consisted mostly of positive words (words that have a value above zero), but we should keep in mind that roughly 70% of the positive quotes are close to the value zero.
 This means that majority of the quotes contain words that are neutrally positive rather than over positive.